OtisIrachi/AlexaX10HomeControl/README.md

 See this project and IRrecvDemoOLED Folder if you wish to record your own IR codes for your Media Center.
 Place your recorded ir codes in "ircodes.h".

+To view Web Page Buttons, just type in your IP address in a browser.

 See this project for X10 Transmit Library to send Commands to X10 PowerLine Module (PSC04) in "X10RCI" Folder.

 3D printer models are included if you need a box.
 See "STL Files" Folder.